algorandfoundation/docs/docs/get-started/dapps/reach.md

  transfer(lastPrice).to(Creator);
  transfer(amt, nftId).to(highestBidder);
  commit();
-// “each” participant listed can access the ShowOutcome method each([Creator, Bidder], () => interact.showOutcome(highestBidder));
+// “each” participant listed can access the ShowOutcome method and see the outcome. each([Creator, Bidder], () => interact.showOutcome(highestBidder));
  exit();
 });